deriv-com/deriv-app/packages/cashier/README.md

 ## Troubleshooting

 -   **Icon missing:** If the icons are missing, you only need to build this workspace.
-You can do this by running the build command:
+You can do this by running the build command from the root directory (`/deriv-app`):

 ```
 npm run build